 Types of extracts

-Concentrates or extracts are results of a process that removes cannabinoids, such as THC and CBD, and terpenes—basically, the psychoactive compounds and the flavor compounds from raw plants.
+Concentrates or extracts are results of a process that removes cannabinoids and terpenes—basically, the psychoactive compounds and the flavor compounds from raw plants.
 There are several ways to do this; either by mixing the extracted compounds with oil/solvent (which results in a more liquid/viscous form) or, via solventless methods that result in highly concentrated, uncut, 100% plant material.
 Either way, when we say extracts, we mean a fiberless, pure material extracted from the plant and that fully melts within a vaporizer.

-Wax is the collective name for what is either a soft, semi-solid or even solid form of concentrated terpenes and plant material.
+Concentrate is the collective name for what is either a soft, semi-solid or even solid form of concentrated terpenes and plant material.
 Shatter, crumble, or honeycomb are brittle solids.
-While wax, resin, budder, or honey are its softer and more malleable counterparts.
+While concentrate, resin, budder, or honey are its softer and more malleable counterparts.
 Essentially, the concentrate is subcategorized by its texture – which is indicative of the process used to make them.

 Regardless, all of these concentrates will nonetheless vaporize when exposed to the right and high enough temperatures.
-Wax is well known for its potency and for being absolutely flavorful (or “terpy”).
-The best wax will carry the full flavors of the source strain, all of its known effects, and will sometimes have added flavors included during the post-extraction process.
+Concentrate is well known for its potency and for being absolutely flavorful (or “terpy”).
+The best concentrate will carry the full flavors of the source strain, all of its known effects, and will sometimes have added flavors included during the post-extraction process.

 Oil from pre-filled carts is the most common amongst the concentrates, and more often than not- is the first type of extract you’re likely to get introduced to.
 The production method used to make oil requires a solvent, which does somewhat lower the concentration of the plant extracts.
 It’s a liquid that’s available in various viscosity levels – some more dense/thick than others.